TranslatorSRI/SRI_testing/tests/onehop/README.md

 The ARA tests cannot generally be run in isolation of the above KP tests (given their dependency on the generation of the KP test cases).

+## What do the Validation Tests mean?

-## How the One Hop Tests Work
+## How the One Hop Tests are Generated and Run

 The overall strategy of the SRI Testing Harness is explained in a [slide presentation here](https://docs.google.com/presentation/d/1p9n-UjMNlhWCyQrbI2GonsQKXz0PFdi4-ydDcrF5_tc).

-The tests are dynamically generated from sample data Subject-Predicate-Object ("S-P-O") statement triples for each KP with test data rewtrieved from JSON test data/configuration files published online by KP (ARA) owners as web accessible JSON REST document resources (typically, a document in a Github repository) [dereferenced by a test data location configured as described above](#translator-smartapi-registry-configuration).
+The tests are dynamically generated from the test data Subject-Predicate-Object ("S-P-O") statement triples ('edges') retrieved from KP component owner curated [KP Test Data Formatted files](#kp-test-data-format) noted above.
+Similarly, [ARA Test Configuration JSON Files](#ara-test-configuration-file) prepared by ARA component owners indicate which KP's they access, directing that suitable test TRAPI queries be attempted using KP-specified test data.

-The KP files contain sample data for each triple that the KP can provide.
-Each triple noted therein is used to build a set of distinct types of unit tests (see the [One Hop utility module](util.py) for the specific code dynamically generating each specific TRAPI query test message within the unit test set for that triple).
+Either way, each KP S-P-O test triple is used to generate set of several distinct types of unit tests (see the [One Hop utility module](util.py) for the specific code dynamically generating each specific TRAPI query test message within the unit test set for that triple).
 The following specific unit tests are currently available:

 - by subject
 - inverse by new subject